Renaissance humanism: Definition

+And so, the term studia humanitatis took on a variety of meanings over the centuries, being used differently by humanists across the various Italian city-states as one definition got adopted and spread across the country.
+Still, it has referred consistently to a mode of learning—formal or not—that results in one's moral edification.

 Under the influence and inspiration of the classics, Renaissance humanists developed a new rhetoric and new learning.
 Some scholars also argue that humanism articulated new moral and civic perspectives, and values offering guidance in life to all citizens.
 Renaissance humanism was a response to what came to be depicted by later whig historians as the "narrow pedantry" associated with medieval scholasticism.

-Renaissance humanists sought to create a citizenry able to speak and write with eloquence and clarity, and thus capable of engaging in the civic life of their communities and persuading others to virtuous and prudent actions.
-Humanism, while set up by a small elite who had access to books and education, was intended as a cultural movement to influence all of society.
-It was a program to revive the cultural heritage, literary legacy, and moral philosophy of the Greco-Roman civilization.
-There were important centres of Renaissance humanism in Bologna, Ferrara, Florence, Genoa, Livorno, Mantua, Padua, Pisa, Naples, Rome, Siena, Venice, Vicenza, and Urbino.